What Are User Personas In UX & Why Are They So Important In App Development?

 As an open-source platform, WordPress can be manoeuvred and modified as necessary.
 This opens the possibility for it to be used as headless CMS, which is an incredible way to enhance performance, security, scalability, and flexibility, all at the same time.

 Furthermore, by using WordPress as a headless CMS, you’ll be able to create the front-end of your website using any web technology of your choice whilst having WordPress serve as your powerhouse in the back-end.
-If you’d like to understand more about headless CMS and how it works, then head over (no pun intended) to this in-depth article on our education center.
+If you’d like to understand more about headless CMS and how it works, then head over (no pun intended) to this in-depth article on our education centre.

 There is a common misconception that WordPress is mainly used for blogs, but as we’ve already established, the platform is more versatile than it is often credited for.
 WordPress, in its infancy, started as a platform typically used for blogging, and to this day, there are plenty of businesses that use the platform for the same.

-This is because WordPress offers plenty of great blogging features, such as creating posts, adding team members as users for collaboration, utilising different plugins to incorporate interactive features such as forums, memberships, and eCommerce.
+This is because WordPress offers plenty of great blogging features, such as creating posts, adding team members as users for collaboration, and utilising different plugins to incorporate interactive features such as forums, memberships, and eCommerce.
 And lastly, as we’ve already established, WordPress’s penchant for solid SEO results adds another layer to why the platform is excellent for blogging.

 A massive community of developers, content creators, enthusiasts, and site owners work tirelessly to improve WordPress and resolve bugs continually.
 The WordPress community is always there to help fellow developers and website creators that need support, guidance and assistance.
 The community is conducive and highly active, too, organising plenty of in-person and online events for meetups and knowledge sharing.